ZeroDread/Site/src/content/posts/Delivate.md

   <img src="https://imgs.xkcd.com/comics/online_package_tracking.png" alt="Online Package Tracking">
 </p>

-# 🌐 Portify — Global Shopping Made Effortless
+# 🌐 Delivate — Where Borders End.

 > *"Where the world shops, and India receives."*

-Portify is India's first modern platform for international shipping, consolidation, and personal concierge shopping—designed to let Indian consumers shop from **any global store**, track their purchases, and have them delivered hassle-free.
+Delivate is India's first modern platform for international shipping, consolidation, and personal concierge shopping—designed to let Indian consumers shop from **any global store**, track their purchases, and have them delivered hassle-free.

-With an obsession for great user experience and deep market understanding, Portify combines the **global logistics of forwarding**, the **authenticity and valuation model of resale platforms**, and the **concierge utility of luxury marketplaces**—all wrapped into one.
+With an obsession for great user experience and deep market understanding, Delivate combines the **global logistics of forwarding**, the **authenticity and valuation model of resale platforms**, and the **concierge utility of luxury marketplaces**—all wrapped into one.

 Built for scalability.
 Built for transparency.
 Built for India.